About Lynn Fuhler

 What are some of the strongest convictions that you hold?

 Every action creates an opposite reaction.
-Probably two of the best examples are tied to when I served on my homeowner association’s board of directors.
-A hoarder made it impossible for her neighbors to sell their homes and a young female homeowner who became a heroin addict disrupted our entire subdivision one summer.
+Probably two of the best examples are tied to when I served on my homeowner association's board of directors.
+A hoarder made it impossible for her immediate neighbors to sell their homes and a young female homeowner who became a heroin addict disrupted our entire subdivision one summer.
 (Both residents have moved on and the homes have since sold.)